Ky-Ng/Stochastic-Gradient-Descent-Modeler/README.md

 # Stochastic Gradient Descent: The Average Problem
 *Beauty in Randomness*

-Stochastic Gradient Descent (SGD) is the main algorithm behind `Back Propogation` which enables Neural Networks to learn.
+Stochastic Gradient Descent (SGD):
+- The main algorithm behind `Back Propogation` which enables Neural Networks to learn
+- This codebase shows SGD in an relaxed context (finding the average of an array of numbers)

 ## Table of Contents
 1. [Problem Introduction](#problem-introduction)